 - Uncertainty in maximum demand the modelling accounts for this uncertainty by modelling multiple maximum demand cases, defined by the probability of exceedance (POE) of the maximum demand value.
-The outcomes of these different scenarios are then weighted as described in Section 5.2.2. - Uncertainty in demand and intermittent generation patterns reliability outcomes are influenced by the pattern of demand and the available generation from intermittent generators at the time of high demand.
+The outcomes of these different scenarios are then weighted as described in Section 5.2.2. - Uncertainty in demand and VRE patterns reliability outcomes are influenced by the pattern of demand and the available generation from VRE at the time of high demand.
 AEMO uses multiple historical reference years of demand, wind generation, solar generation, and transmission line ratings.
-This approach captures the diversity in demand and intermittent generation patterns while maintaining correlation between these variables and across different geographical locations. - Uncertainty in unplanned generation outages AEMO uses a Monte Carlo simulation approach to capture the range of availability provided by scheduled generation.
+This approach captures the diversity in demand and VRE patterns while maintaining correlation between these variables and across different geographical locations.
+It also ensures that effects of heatwaves, and other weather events observed in history are captured in the simulations. - Uncertainty in unplanned generation outages AEMO uses a Monte Carlo simulation approach to capture the range of availability provided by scheduled generation.
 Within each simulation, the timing and duration of full and partial outages of each generating unit are independently determined, based on the forced outage parameters applied in the model.
 Each simulation therefore has a unique set of generator outage patterns.
 Simulating many outage patterns ensures the modelling captures a range of availability outcomes due to unplanned outages.